 Steps To Care For Milkweed in Winter

-There are two types of Milkweed plants, and the variety will determine the appropriate winter care.
+There are several types of Milkweed plants, and the variety will determine the appropriate winter care.
 Native Milkweed plants die back after the first frost and do not require much care.
 Tropical Milkweed plants can survive in warm regions, but the foliage should be cut back in the fall.

-Step 2 - Tropical Milkweed can continue to grow in warm areas, but plants should be cut back in the fall when migratory butterflies pass through the area
+Step 2 - Tropical Milkweed can continue to grow in warm areas, but plants should be cut back in the fall when migratory butterflies pass through the area.

-Step 3 - Potted plants should be moved to a protected area during the winter
+Step 3 - Potted plants should be moved to a protected area during the winter.

-Author Alison Cotsonas - Published 07-08-2022
+Author Alison Cotsonas - Published 07-08-2022 |